LCLPYT/notica/README.md

 # Notica
 A Fabric mod for playing note block songs in the .nbs file format to your players.
 This mod is vanilla compatible on the server-side, which means that vanilla players can join without this mod installed as well.
-Player with the mod installed benefit from reduced network-usage, as well as better playback quality.
+Players with the mod installed benefit from reduced network-usage, as well as better playback quality.

 ## Features
 ### NBS file playback